 The Pennsylvania Department of Transportation (PennDOT) updates the statewide LRTP every five to seven years.
 The PennDOT statewide LRTP update is currently in process in Fall 2021.
-The current statewide LRTP PA On Track was adopted in August 2016 and considered in the 2016 Mercer County LRTP.
+The current statewide LRTP was adopted in August 2016 and considered in the 2016 Mercer County LRTP.
 The goal areas of PA On Track are System Preservation, Safety, Personal and Freight Mobility, and Stewardship.
 These goal areas correspond to the FAST Act planning factors as described in EXHIBIT 1.
 PA On Track's performance measures are also listed in this chart.
 Performance measures, targets, incentives, and penalties are evolving as agencies adopt and embrace performance-based planning.

-FAST Act PA On Track Goal Area PA On Track Performance Measures System preservation System Percent of pavements in good and poor condition, pavement structure index, percent of poor bridges, load- System Management Preservation restricted bridges, average age of bus fleet Safety Total number of fatalities and serious injuries, rate of crashes with fatalities and serious injuries per vehicle mile Security Safety traveled, in work zones, at rail crossings, and related to bicycles and pedestrians Personal and freight mobility Personal and Annual hours of truck and auto delays and cost, annual transit ridership for fixed route and shared ride services, percent or number of freight bottlenecks eliminated Mode interconnectivity freight mobility Economic Vitality Annual savings through Next Generation implementation, timely delivery of approved local and HOP projects, Environment Reliability and Stormwater Stewardship number of municipal officials trained through Local Technical Assistance Program on coordination of transportation and land use planning Tourism transportation and land use planning
+FAST Act PA On Track Goal Area PA On Track Performance Measures System preservation System Percent of pavements in good and poor condition, System Management Preservation restricted bridges, average age of bus fleet Safety Osfatu Total number of fatalities and serious injuries, rate of crashes with fatalities and serious injuries per vehicle mile Security Safety traveled, in work zones, at rail crossings, and related to bicycles and pedestrians Personal and freight mobility Personal and Personal and eight mobility Annual hours of truck and auto delays and cost, annual transit ridership for fixed route and shared ride services, percent or number of freight bottlenecks eliminated Mode interconnectivity freight mobility Economic Vitality Annual savings through Next Generation implementation Environment timely delivery of approved local and HOP projects, Reliability and Stormwater Stewardship number of municipal officials trained through Local Technical Assistance Program on coordination of Tourism transportation and land use planning